pacnpal/django-anymail/docs/esps/unisender_go.rst

    where *yoursite.example.com* is your Django site.

 *  **Status:** set to "Active" if you have already deployed your Django project with Anymail installed.
-Otherwise set to "Inactive" and update after you deploy.
+Otherwise set to "Inactive" and wait to activate it until you deploy.

    (Unisender Go performs a GET request to verify the webhook URL when it is marked active.)